RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #4

+Since I'm getting a standing desk, I decided to start standing.
+So I'm going to start recording every 30 mins that I spend standing rather than sitting. :)
+Should be a LOT of entries, but ultimately every 30 minutes is super valuable.

 ## #3

 I took a 30 min stretching shower after jogging in place.
 It was not as active